Research

 hpp Soft Robot Control in the Constrained Environments

 To improve the controllability of the soft robot in the constrained environments, we have conducted an array of research into interaction with environment.
 We proposed a hybrid vision force controller based on a deformation model, leveraging the real-time deflection model updating techniques and realizing accurate force interaction performance (TCST 2019).
 To address the control problem with high safety level, e.g., applications in robot-assisted surgery, we should sometimes satisfy the dual requirements of accurate positioning of the end effector and non-collision with the organs in the body.
-To this end, we proposed a hybrid controller aiming at simultaneous obstacle avoiding and visual servoing of the robot extremity (TMECH 2020)
+To this end, we proposed a hybrid controller aiming at simultaneous obstacle avoiding and visual servoing of the robot extremity (TMECH 2020).In order to fully harness the natural compliance of soft robotics and to soften the rigid avoidance constraints typically found in conventional obstacle avoidance algorithms, we have engineered a novel compliant obstacle avoidance algorithm.
+This algorithm is integrated with a safety interaction control system that evaluates contact forces, thereby facilitating accurate positioning and secure interaction within confined spaces that were previously unknown (TMECH2024).

 Unmanned Aerial Vehicles(UAVs)

-For unmanned aerial vehicles, our research mainly focuses on image-based control and trajectory planning.
+For unmanned aerial vehicles, our research mainly focuses on morphing UAV design, image-based control and trajectory planning.
 Because GPS can be unqualified in indoor or in cluttered urban areas, also unreliable at low altitudes, we aim to control the UAV to perform servoing or tracking tasks by taking advantage of the visual information only providing by a monocular camera.
-On the other hand, we are also interested in generating safe and dynamically feasible trajectories for UAVs in the obstacle-cluttered environment.
-Our work consists of image-based visual servoing, image-based visual tracking, and real-time trajectory generation.
+We are also interested in generating safe and dynamically feasible trajectories for UAVs in the obstacle-cluttered environment.
+Moreover, we have designed a morphing quadrotor with the ability to perform aerial dynamic grasping.

 hpp Visual Servoing of UAVs